What Is Buy Now, Pay Later?

 How Buy Now, Pay Later Works

 If you are wondering how BNPL works, here’s an example.
 Say you want to buy a $300 Vitamix Blender, but you hesitate to fork over the entire purchase price upfront.
-When you click on one of these buy now, pay later apps or sign up at checkout, you can purchase and receive the item right away.
+You just don’t have that much spare cash sitting in your online bank account.
+But if you click on a buy now, pay later app or sign up at checkout, you can purchase and receive the item right away.
 You are usually able to break up the $300 into several (often four) equal, interest-free payments.
-Typically the first payment is due at checkout, and the remaining three are each due two weeks apart.
+Typically, the first payment is due at checkout, and the remaining three are each due two weeks apart.

 Process of BNPL